Harvester Island Wilderness Workshop

 "I cannot thank you enough for our week on Harvester .. ..it really opened my eyes to how the Kingdom should look on earth---arms and heart open wide." ---Carey Christian

 Alaska, American, Delta all fly into Anchorage.
 From Anchorage, Alaska Airlines and Ravn fly into Kodiak.
 Leslie will meet you in Kodiak.
-From there we’ll take a bush plane across the spectacular wilderness of Kodiak Island to the village of Larsen Bay (approximate cost $280 R/T) where we’ll take a skiff or barge 30 minutes to Harvester Island.
+From there we’ll take a float plane across the spectacular wilderness of Kodiak Island to Harvester Island (approximate cost $300 R/T apiece).

 ACCOMMODATIONS and FACILITIES